fmodos/ml_brahma_slogan/README.md

 - generate_model: build the ML Model
 - run_saved_model: load a saved Model that generated a good output based in the previous training.

+Altough this Readme is in english, all the language used in the ML Model is in portuguese.